 Founded in 1989, The Northwest Literacy Foundation is a volunteer-run nonprofit that seeks to strengthen our community by putting books in the hands of young readers.
-The NWLF is committed to enhancing youth literacy efforts in the Pacific Northwest by providing literature and resources through partnerships with schools and community organizations.
+The NWLF is committed to enhancing youth literacy efforts in the Puget Sound region of the Pacific Northwest by providing literature and resources through partnerships with schools and community organizations.

 The NWLF collaborates with schools and organizations throughout the area, serving students with high needs and often lacking a depth of resources.
 Through grants of books, we work to “fill the shelves” of local school libraries, provide additional classroom resources, host author visits and purchase books for community organizations engaged in educational programs.